David Cebrián

 David Cebrián Ariza (born 27 April 1991) is a Spanish racing driver currently competing in the Renault Sport Trophy.
 He previously competed in the TCR International Series and SEAT León Eurocup.

 Racing career

 Cebrián began his career in 2009 in the Peugeot 207 Cup Spain, he won the championship in 2010.
 He switched to the SEAT León Eurocup in 2010.
-From 2011-2013 he raced in the SEAT Leon Supercopa France and Renault Clio Cup Spain championships.
+From 2011 to 2013 he raced in the SEAT Leon Supercopa France and Renault Clio Cup Spain championships.
 In April 2015, it was announced that Cebrián would make his TCR International Series debut with JSB Compétition driving a SEAT León Cup Racer.